Ferdy Druijf

-Ferdy Druijf (born 12 February 1998) is a Dutch professional footballer footballer who plays as a forward for club Almere City.
+Ferdy Druijf (born 12 February 1998) is a Dutch professional footballer who plays as a forward for club Almere City.
 He has previously represented the Netherlands at youth level and has played professionally in the Netherlands, Belgium, and Austria.

 Club career

 Druijf began his professional career with AZ, making his Eerste Divisie debut for Jong AZ on 18 August 2017 against FC Den Bosch.

 On 4 January 2019, he joined NEC on loan for the remainder of the season.

 On 13 January 2021, Druijf was loaned to KV Mechelen in the Belgian Pro League until the end of the season.
 He made his debut three days later in a 1–0 away win over Charleroi.

 On 3 February 2022, Druijf joined Austrian club Rapid Wien on loan from AZ.
 The move was made permanent on 1 July 2022, when he signed a three-year deal with the club.

 On 14 July 2023, Druijf returned to the Netherlands, joining PEC Zwolle on a season-long loan.

 On 5 February 2025, Rapid Wien announced the mutual termination of Druijf's contract.
 After four months as a free agent, he signed a one-year deal with recently relegated Almere City on 5 June 2025, with an option for an additional season.